Rococo

 Examples of Architecture

 On the other hand, the Petit Trianon at Versailles, France, designed by Ange-Jacques Gabriel, offers a gentler glimpse into Rococo’s charm.
 This exquisite château features light-infused exteriors, finely crafted mouldings, and graceful forms that ebb and flow like a visual symphony.
 The structure embodies the Rococo period’s softer side, showcasing a delicate balance between grandeur and subtlety, decoration and form.
+Its interiors are adorned with delicate pastel colours, ornate furniture, and intricate plasterwork, all characteristic of the Rococo style.

 Conclusion